ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - This element is on top of the `selection-mode.png` element.
 - Select [osu!standard](/wiki/osu!standard) for this to see.
-- If the `menu-snow.png` element is not skined, this element will be used if it is selected.
+- If the `menu-snow.png` element is not skinned, this element will be used if it is selected.

 ---